deanthonymiller/MonsterSlayer/readme.md

 # Monster Slayer
-    This is a simple Vue.js application were you are fighting monster but clicking buttons below the health bar.
+    This is a simple Vue.js application where you are fighting monster but clicking buttons below the health bar to win.

- ##Technologies
+ ## Technologies
     Vue.js